-Jesus left no such mementos by which to be remembered.
-He left something greater, He left Himself present to all.
+Jesus left no such mementoes by which to be remembered.
+He left something greater; He left Himself present to all.

 It’s a unique spiritual event through which Christians experience His presence and during which the redemption of humankind that He brought about by his life, death and resurrection is re-enacted and renewed.